---

 ### Figures and images

-4. Write meaningful alt text / captions — do not leave empty
+4. Write meaningful alt text and captions.
+Do not leave them empty.

 ### Lists